 With 30,000-foot-level reporting, a predictive statement is provided at the bottom of the chart.

 Organizations benefit when they don′t just report risk and other key performance indicators (KPIs) in isolation but instead structurally link these metrics with the processes that created them in an Integrated Enterprise Excellence (IEE) organizational value chain.
 With this approach, risk management metrics and their associated processes can be integrated with other KPIs and processes.
 A benefit of this approach is the determination of which metrics need to be improved from a high-level perspective.
 With this methodology, silos can be avoided for the identification of strategic improvement efforts.

 An Integrated Enterprise Excellence (IEE) system addresses the need described in a Wikipedia definition for Operational Excellence.
 IEE integrates predictive scorecards (i.e., 30,000-foot-level metrics) with the processes that created them, from which improvement efforts can be undertaken so that the big-picture benefits.
 A description of the benefits of IEE 2.0 is described in a one-minute video.

 More Information about Risk Management, Process Metric Reporting and Improvement Project Selection

 - Books on process risk management integration with other processes and their predictive metrics

 - Courses on process for risk management business integration and determining strategic improvement efforts for focus

-For more information about risk management process example for business download the published PDF article.Download
+For more information about risk management process example for business, download the published ASQ Quality Progress December 2015 PDF article titled ″High Vantage Point: Report-outs to reduce the Risk of Organizational Problems.″written by Forrest Breyfogle.Download